Kriens: Geography

-The City of Kriens consists of the ("citified") town of diverse districts, the community of Obernau to its west, the hamlet of Hergiswald, 5 km to the west of the town on the road to Eigenthal, and numerous independent farmsteads on the slopes of Pilatus.
+The City of Kriens consists of the formerly rural and industrial but now urbanized town of Kriens with its diverse districts, the community of Obernau to the west, the hamlet of Hergiswald – located 5 km west of the town on the road to Eigenthal – and numerous independent farmsteads on the slopes of Mount Pilatus.

 The border in the east, with the neighboring community of Lucerne, goes across the property of a large brewery.
 From there it runs in a north-westerly direction through the Gigeliwald and runs to the west of the Lucerne district of Obergütsch and the Gütschwald to the Böschenhof farmstead.
 From there it runs to the south-west up the slopes of Mount Sonnenberg and Mount Blettenberg to the Gspan farmstead.
 It turns thence to the south-east, separating the hamlet of Holderchäppeli (elev.
 935 m), running over Mount Würzenegg (elev.
 1146 m), Mount Chraigütsch (elev.
 1081 m) and Mount Höchberg (elev.
 1162 m) on its way to Mount Lauelenegg (elev.
 1442 m) northwest of Pilatus.
 Thence the municipal border leads to the north-east over Mount Fräkmüntegg (elev.
 1469 m), and Mount Biele (elev.
 1373 m) to the Hochwald.
 From there the border leads to Steinibach and shortly thereafter, nearly to the train station in Horw.
 From there it follows the (partially former) train track toward Lucerne in a north-easterly direction back to the property of the brewery.